-For local authorities, ensuring race equality is integrated into the procurement process can improve the quality of their services, making these more appropriate and more responsive to the needs of different communities.
+For public authorities, integrating race equality into the procurement process can improve the quality of their services, making these more appropriate and more responsive to the needs of different communities.
 It can also improve the overall value for money of the goods, works, or services they purchase.
 For private and voluntary organisations, good race equality practice makes good business sense.
 It makes them better employers, and improves their ability to provide goods and services suitable for all their potential 'customers'.
 It can also give them a competitive edge when they tender for public contracts.